 The Green Initiative Fund (TGIF) Grant Making Committee is pleased to announce the selected projects for the 2015/16 funding cycle!
-The Committee awarded funds to 16 projects, totaling $181,368.
+The Committee awarded funds to 15 projects.
 Below is an overview of the projects that you can expect to see completed within the next academic year.

 Water Recycling System for Mineral Science Laboratories ($5,325)

 Funds will be used to install a water recycling system in the mineral science research laboratory housed in the Department of Earth Science.
 The laboratory currently utilizes two gravity-driven ‘shaking’ tables (akin to large-scale automated gold pans) to separate minerals based on their density and hydrodynamic characteristics.
 The major drawback is that each table requires a significant amount of water to operate.
 The TGIF grant will be used to develop a simple, yet novel solution – to capture the used water, filter it (to avoid contamination between samples) and recycle it back onto the tables, saving over 380,000 L of water annually.

 Edible Campus Program Student Farm ($38,006)